Azure/AzureDataLake/docs/Release_Notes/2018/2018_Winter/USQL_Release_Notes_2018_Winter.md

 Defaulted information:

-We may extend this format in the future.
+We may extend this format  ***CJC*** IS IT THE FORMAT OR THE LIMITS THAT WILL BE EXTENDED? ***CJC*** in the future.
 Therefore, there is an implied version attribute on each of the Vertex elements that is implied to be version="1.0".
 Future versions will update the minor version, if backwards-compatible changes are done to the XML format; and they will update the major version, if the changes are not backwards-compatible.

 Timing of writing information to the file: